Education Programme 2023

 In all key stages, teachers will be encouraged to add to the learning themes depending on the needs of their students.
 This will be discussed and agreed upon between teachers and Sussex Dolphin Project’s education team.

-Specific learning outcomes for SEND students will be created for each session in discussion with teachers.
+Specific learning outcomes for SEND students will be created for each session through discussion with teachers.

 There is no cost to the institutions for this service.

-Sussex Dolphin Project also offers whole school assemblies, in-class workshops and out of school excursions.
+As a package, Sussex Dolphin Project offers whole school assemblies, in-class workshops, and out of school ‘Wild Beach’ sessions (see above).

-If you have any questions, or to make a booking please contact Sussex Dolphin Project using the form below or email our education lead David Gill direct: email@example.com
+If you have any other questions, or would like to make a booking please contact Sussex Dolphin Project by emailing our education team direct: email@example.com AND/OR firstname.lastname@example.org

 “The Sussex Dolphin Project team went above and beyond our expectations.
 During our Global Goals Art Exhibition they ran an engaging and inspiring workshop one Saturday for our children and Portslade community at Peter Gladwin Primary.
 Our families took part in art activities, watching videos of the dolphins and talking with the experts on their work and information about the dolphins off our coast.
 We have had really positive feedback from lots of the children and community that attended.